 Why It Is Done

 Simple laser treatment is done for small spider veins and tiny varicose veins.
-This is sometimes a second treatment step, after a larger varicose vein has been treated with surgery, endovenous laser or radiofrequency treatment, or sclerotherapy.
+This is sometimes a second treatment step, after a larger varicose vein has been treated with surgery, endovenous ablation, or sclerotherapy.

-Endovenous laser treatment is used to close off a larger varicose vein, instead of using surgery to remove it.
+Endovenous laser treatment is used to close off a larger varicose vein.

 How Well It Works

-If endovenous laser treatment does not close a vein, you will need a second treatment.
-Depending on what is available in your area, you may have choices between another laser treatment, radiofrequency treatment, or sclerotherapy.
+If endovenous laser treatment does not close a vein, you will need to decide whether to have a second treatment.
+Depending on what is available in your area, you may have choices between another laser treatment, another type of endovenous ablation treatment, or sclerotherapy.
 In some cases, vein surgery is recommended.

-For the best chance of success, be sure to have a doctor with a lot of endovenous laser experience.
+For the best chance of success, try to find a doctor with a lot of endovenous laser experience.

 - Skin burns.